abhishekBhartiProjects/AndroidStudioShortcut/README.md

 - **shift + ⌘ + F** → search for specific syntax with this.
 Maybe you’re looking for a spot where you typed .inflate, but you can’t quite remember where you used it. **shift + ⌘ + F** will find it for you.
 If I’m not jumping to a specific class, I always use this to find what I’m looking for.

 **Extra tip:** use the ↓ to scroll to the exact one you want, then hit enter to jump there.

+- **⌥ + F12** → open or close terminal inside of Android Studio.
+One of my favorites
+- **shift + F6** → rename a variable / method / class name.
+Click in the middle of what you want to rename, then use this shortcut.
+When you’re done renaming, you’ll need to hit enter two times
+- **shift + ⌘ + ]** → move to the tab to the right
+- **shift + ⌘ + [** → move to the tab to the left

+- **⌥ + ⌥** → press ⌥, then press ⌥ a second time and hold it down.
+Then, hit the down arrow key a few times ↓ while still holding ⌥.
+Let go of both at the same time.
+Now type on multiple lines!
+Hit esc to get out of this mode
+- **⌥ + ⌘ + B** → have your cursor on the method being called, and then use this command.
+This is particularly useful if you’re utilizing interfaces.
+You can either go to the interface declaration, or the implementation.
+Most of the time we’ll want to jump to the implementation to see the actual code.

+**Extra tip:** you can also hold down ⌘ and then click on the method to jump to the implementation of it.
+It will jump you to the interface declaration, however, if you have one, which is why I use ⌥ + ⌘ + B

+- **⌘ + /** → highlight a block of code, then use this shortcut to comment all of it out.
+- **⌘ + shift + A** → Find an action.
+If you know the name of an action in Android Studio, use this shortcut, type the action in, hit enter, bam.